speeeee/par-app/DOCS.md

 What this means is that given that the right argument of `:` is a lambda, the result will be another lambda.
 This means that `:` acts exactly as it would, just with an amount of required arguments.
 This is the final definition of `prnsum`.

-# Partial application and forks
+# Point-free style and forks

 It was mentioned earlier that a list of functions is not by default parsed as a fork.
 It only is when it is the left argument of `:` that it is changed to a fork.
 This actually introduces a small issue when using partial application.
 Consider the expression, `f(x,y) = (x + y) * (x - y)`.
 At first, it may seem possible to write it like this: